Sharp, The Explorers (Grade 2) For String Orchestra

 Keith Sharp completed his Bachelor of Music degree in 1984 before accepting the position of string educator in the Gap region of Brisbane, Australia, where he continues to teach.
 In 1995, Keith completed a postgraduate diploma in education.
 Throughout his teaching career, Keith has produced award-winning string programs and ensembles while pursuing his passion for composition.
 His exquisitely crafted and imaginative works are highly popular throughout Australia and have recently been discovered by teachers in the United States, Great Britain, and Germany.
 Keith maintains an active schedule as a clinician, guest conductor, and guest lecturer.

-Keith Sharp earned his Bachelor of Music degree in 1984 and has been a string educator in Brisbane's Gap region ever since.
-He completed a postgraduate diploma in education in 1995 and has produced award-winning string programs and compositions.
-He is a renowned clinician, guest conductor, and lecturer, with his works gaining popularity globally.
+Keith Sharp earned his Bachelor of Music in 1984 and is a string educator in Brisbane, Australia.
+He completed a postgraduate diploma in education in 1995.
+Keith has produced award-winning ensembles and compositions popular in Australia, the USA, the UK, and Germany.
+He is also active as a clinician, guest conductor, and lecturer.

-Keith Sharp is a notable string educator from Brisbane, Australia.
-He holds a Bachelor of Music degree and a postgraduate diploma in education.
-Keith is an award-winning composer whose works are famous in Australia and have gained recognition internationally.
-He is also an active clinician, guest conductor, and lecturer.
+Keith Sharp is a string educator in Brisbane, Australia, where he teaches and has produced award-winning string programs and ensembles.
+He is also a composer whose works are famous in Australia and internationally.
+Keith is an active clinician, guest conductor, and lecturer.

 Keith Sharp earned a Bachelor of Music degree in 1984.
 He's been a string educator in Brisbane since then, creating award-winning programs and compositions.
 His works are popular in Australia and internationally.
 Keith is also a clinician, guest conductor, and guest lecturer.